Connect with others who understand.

 6. Access to Myeloma Treatment Isn’t Equal for Everyone

 While survival has improved for people living with multiple myeloma, it hasn’t improved equally for everyone.
-“Recent advances in available treatments for [multiple myeloma] have demonstrated significant improvement in survival outcomes; however, patients from non-White racial/ethnic groups clinically benefit less due to multiple factors including access to care, socioeconomic status, medical mistrust, underutilization of novel therapies, and exclusion from clinical trials,” according to 2023 analysis of past studies in Clinical Lymphoma, Myeloma & Leukemia.
+According to 2023 analysis of past studies in Clinical Lymphoma, Myeloma & Leukemia, recent advances in available treatments for multiple myeloma have resulted have improved survival outcomes — but “patients from non-white racial/ethnic groups clinically benefit less due to multiple factors including access to care, socioeconomic status, medical mistrust, underutilization of novel therapies, and exclusion from clinical trials.”

-• An analysis of the The Center for International Blood and Marrow Transplant Research database showed that “Hispanics/Latinxs had the lowest SCT utilization rate (16.9 percent), followed by Blacks/African Americans (20.5 percent), then Whites (37.8 percent).”
+• An analysis of The Center for International Blood and Marrow Transplant Research database showed that “Hispanics/Latinxs had the lowest SCT utilization rate (16.9 percent), followed by Blacks/African Americans (20.5 percent), than Whites (37.8 percent).”

 • “Whites with [multiple myeloma] are also more likely to receive triplet therapies … than Blacks/African Americans,” according to the analysis.
 Triplet therapy — a combination of three different drugs — has become the standard of care for multiple myeloma.